Quillee/algo-rhytms/python-kata/README.md

 - *pyproject.toml*: package dependencies are stored here and managed py [Poetry](https://python-poetry.org/)

 # How to use it
+1. Install poetry using homebrew or pipx

+    ```bash
+    brew install poetry
+    ```

+    ```bash
+    pipx install poetry
+    ```

-1. Install all the required packages.
+2. Install all the required packages.
 In this project all the python dependencies are managed by [Poetry](https://python-poetry.org/) and are stored in "pyproject.toml" file (in this file also specified required version of python).
 After `poetry` is installed and virtual environment is created (in case you don't want poetry to create it [automatically](https://python-poetry.org/docs/configuration/#virtualenvscreate)), run:

     ```bash
     poetry install
     ```

-2. Implement an algorithm and run tests:
+3. Implement an algorithm and run tests:

     - To run all tests: